GeekyAnts/Messaging-App-Doc/back-end/installation.md

 #### Installation:

 * **Opt \#1.
 Download ZIP**: Not familiar with Git?
 [Click Here](http://gitstrap.com/strapmobile/MessagingApp-Backend/repository/archive.zip) to download the Full Version of MessagingApp.
 Extract the contents of ZIP file after downloading.
-Downloading ZIP file does not help you to sync with further updates of MessagingApp.
+Downloading ZIP file does not help you to sync with further updates of [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend).

 * **Opt #2.
 Clone using GitStrap Web Client**
 To setup the Full Version for [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend) on your system, with **gitstrap** tools to sync your app with constant updates, clone the repo.
-[Click here](../front-end/installation/gitstrap-tools.md) to clone [Messaging App](http://market.nativebase.io/view/react-native-messaging-app-with-backend) using GitStrap.
+[Click here](../front-end/installation/gitstrap-tools.md) to clone the theme using GitStrap.

 * #### Run these commands on your terminal: